AzzamSyakir/AzzamSyakir/README.md

 - 🌱 I’m currently learning Php & Golang
 - 👯 I’m looking to collaborate on project
 - 🤔 I’m looking for help with be my front end dev
-- 💬 Ask me about business
+- 💬 Ask me about project
 - 📫 How to reach me: contact in my email @Azzamsykir@gmail.com
 - 😄 Pronouns: he/him